 The U.S. EPA and ARB verification procedures are designed to ensure that no measurable increase on other pollutant emissions results from installation of the approved VDECS.
-One issue that should be noted is that the ARB verification procedures include a NO_2 limit requirement.
-Specifically, NO_2 may not increase more than 20 percent as a result of the installation and operation of the device4.
-All VDECS assessed under Task 1 for the Tom Bradley International Terminal Renovation - East Aprons comply with the CARB NO_2 limit requirements.
-No equipment used in Taxiway T Phase 1 was equipped with a VDECS.
+One issue that should be noted is that the ARB verification procedures include a NO2 limit requirement.
+Specifically, NO2 may not increase more than 20 percent as a result of the installation and operation of the device.
+All VDECS assessed under Task 1 for the Tom Bradley International Terminal Renovation - East Aprons comply with the CARB NO2 limit requirements.

-Task 3.3 -Contractor shall monitor, document and report on emission reductions of NO_x, ROG, PM and CO achieved through the use of best available control technology.
+Task 3.3 - Contractor shall monitor, document and report on emission reductions of NOx, ROG, PM and CO achieved through the use of best available control technology.